JuliaAI/MLJExampleInterface.jl/README.md

 This template is intended for use when a package providing a machine learning model algorithm is not hosting the code that implements the MLJ model API, and a separate package for this purpose is to be created.
-This repo is itself a a working implementation but should be used in conjunction with the more detailed [model implementation guidelines](https://alan-turing-institute.github.io/MLJ.jl/dev/adding_models_for_general_use/).
+This repo is itself a working implementation but should be used in conjunction with the more detailed [model implementation guidelines](https://alan-turing-institute.github.io/MLJ.jl/dev/adding_models_for_general_use/).